seL4/microkit/docs/manual.md

 You can find more about the QEMU virt platform in the [QEMU documentation](https://www.qemu.org/docs/master/system/target-riscv.html).

+## Pine64 ROCKPro64

+Microkit produces a raw binary file, so when using U-Boot you must execute the image using:

+    => go 0x30000000

 ## Pine64 Star64

 Support is available for the Pine64 Star64 platform which is based on the